antonfirsov/docs/2015/11-fx-retiring-support-reminder/fx-retiring-support-reminder.md

 We have addressed common questions in the Q&A below.
 For more details on the .NET Framework support lifecycle, visit the [Microsoft .NET Framework Support Lifecycle Policy FAQ][2].
 Additionally, compatibility of the .NET framework can be viewed on the [.NET Application Compatibility page][3].
 Should you have any unanswered questions please reach out to [Microsoft Support][4] or write us directly at [netfxcompat@microsoft.com][5].

-**_Will I need to recompile/rebuild my applications to make use of .NET 4.5.2?_**
+**_Will I need to recompile/rebuild my applications to make use of .NET 4.5.2, 4.6 or 4.6.1?_**

-.NET 4.5.2 is a compatible, in-place update on top of .NET 4, .NET 4.5, and .NET 4.5.1.
+.NET 4.5.2, 4.6 and 4.6.1 are compatible, in-place updates on top of .NET 4, .NET 4.5, and .NET 4.5.1.
 This means that applications built to target any of these previous .NET 4.x versions will continue running on .NET 4.5.2 without change.
 No recompiling of apps is necessary.

 **_Are there any breaking changes in .NET 4.5.2?
 Why do you include these changes?_**